flathub/org.freedesktop.Sdk.Extension.rust-stable/README.md

 source /usr/lib/sdk/rust-stable/enable.sh
 ```

-You can also combine this extension with `lldb` using the LLVM SDK extension.
-See the extension's [readme](https://github.com/flathub/org.freedesktop.Sdk.Extension.llvm20) for more information.
+You can also combine this extension with `lldb` using an [`org.freedesktop.Sdk.Extension.llvm{version}`](https://github.com/flathub?q=org.freedesktop.Sdk.Extension.llvm)
+extension compatible with the `runtime` in your Flatpak manifest.
+See the README of the chosen
+extension for more information.